Andelad/project-content-vault/docs/core/App Logic.md

 ### 4. Completed Time

 **What it is:**
-Work that's actually been done - you've finished the work and tracked the hours.
+Work that's actually been done - you've finished the work and recorded the hours.

+**Two Ways to Create Completed Time:**

+1. **Tracked Time** (via time tracker):
+   - User starts a timer on a project
+   - Timer runs while working
+   - User stops timer when done
+   - System creates calendar event with `type = 'tracked'`
+   - Exact start/end times recorded automatically

+2. **Manually Completed**:
+   - User creates an event and marks it complete
+   - OR user marks a planned event as completed
+   - System sets `completed = true` or `type = 'completed'`
+   - User specifies start/end times

 **Where it's stored:**
 Calendar events with ANY of: